RAFBER/Basic-technologies-of-technical-communication/docs/How to work with GitHub.md

 joining is called **merge**).
 Branches are also useful for solo work, when we're working on a draft version and then we include it in the official version.

-## What is the Git, GitHub and GitHub Desktop Client?
+## What is the Git, GitHub and GitHub Desktop?
 Git is a distributed version control system.
 This is a tool, conception.
 GitHub is a cloud-based hosting service that lets you manage Git repositories.
-GitHub Desktop Client is a special application to menage the content on the GitHub server from local PC.
+GitHub Desktop is a special application to menage the content on the GitHub server from local PC.

 To work with GitHub you need to create an account on it.

-# 2. How to create an account on GitHub?
+# How to create an account on GitHub?

 * Go to [github.com](https://github.com/) and click *Sign up for GitHub*.